 |If the mind gets caught in future thinking this mean that while you are performing, your mind is focused on what may happen next.
-Using the analogy of the train tracks, the body track is moving toward the goal but the mind track’s future thinking causes it to criss cross and inevitably render useless in the pursuit of successfully accomplishing the goal.
-If the train tracks do not run parallel, the train cannot travel along them to reach its destination.|
+Using the analogy of the train tracks, the body “track” is performing the element but the mind “track” is concerned with what might happen and focused in the future.
+Imagine the tracks are criss crossed.
+It is impossible to get the train to the destination on crossed tracks and you are unsuccessful at achieving your goal.|

 If the mind gets caught in past thinking this means that while you are performing your mind is focused on things that have happened in the past. ie. “remember when I fell on that element at the last competition…”.
-In this situation the body track is in the present, moving toward the goal while the mind track is moving away from and in the opposite direction of the goal.
-Again the goal will not be achieved because the train tracks are not running parallel.
+In this situation, again the body “track” is performing the element but the mind “track” is moving in the opposite direction of the goal.
+The goal will not be achieved because the train tracks are not running parallel.

 THE BODY IS ALWAYS IN THE PRESENT, it cannot be in the past or in the future.
 However, the mind often gets stuck in past or future thinking that affects the focus and attention during performance.
 The goal is to have the mind and body working together, focused in the present, moving toward the goal.
 You can use mindfulness techniques to help train the mind to focus in the present during practice and performance.
 When you train your mind to be in the moment you will achieve your goals with more ease and flow.

 Send me a message to ask for more details on these techniques.

 Until next time,

 Keep your Brain in the Game!